jsummers/imageworsener/readme.txt

    By default, a GIF image will be painted onto the GIF "screen".
 Use -noincludescreen to extract just the individual image.

- -pngcmprlevel <n>
+ -zipcmprlevel <n>
+   zlib-style compression level setting for zip/deflate/zlib compression.
+   This applies to all PNG files, and to MIFF files that use zip compression.
-   zlib-style compression level setting for PNG files, from 0 (no compression) to 9 (best, slowest).
-Default is 9.
-Use -1 for the libpng default (probably 6).
+   Values range from 0 (no compression) to 9 (best, slowest).
+   "-1" can be used to mean "default", but the exact meaning of this is not well-defined.

  -jpegquality <n>
    libjpeg-style quality setting to use if a JPEG file is written.
 Default is